 In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
-ASU 2014-15 requires management to evaluate relevant conditions, events and certain management plans that are known or reasonably knowable that when, considered in the aggregate, raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued, for both annual and interim periods.
+ASU 2014-15 requires management to evaluate relevant conditions, events and certain management plans that are known or reasonably knowable that when, considered in the aggregate, raise substantial doubt about he entity's ability to continue as a going concern within one year after the date that the financial statements are issued, for both annual and interim periods.
 ASU 2014-15 also requires certain disclosures around management's plans and evaluation, as well as the plans, if any, that are intended to mitigate those conditions or events that will alleviate the substantial doubt.
-ASU 2014-15 is effective for fiscal years ending after December 15, 2016.
-We are currently evaluating the impact that the adoption of ASU 2014-15 will have on our financial statements and related disclosures.
+ASU 2014-15 substantial doubt.
+ASU 2014-15 we are currently evaluating the impact that the adoption of ASU 2014-15 will have on our financial statements and related disclosures.